gcallah/work/abstracts/durkheim.md

 or, at the extreme, commit suicide (the title of one of his major works), either because they find life purposeless, or because their unchecked desires can never by fulfilled.

+Durkheim believed that the way past this condition was a new religion that he called "the cult of the individual," as exemplified, for example, in the French Revolution's "Declaration of the Rights of Man and of the Citizen."
+A century after Durkheim, how has his analysis withstood the test of time?